maxsilvauk/reactjs-tmdb-app/README.md

 ## Introduction

 A React 15.4.1 TMDB movie listing application.
 Data sourced from [TMDB](https://www.themoviedb.org).
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) which has been built by the ReactJS devs.

+## Notes
+* The application will require another page load for genres to be populated in dropdown
+Reason: the navbar renders the component before it has access to the genres.
+I have tried to get this to work but for some reason hit a mental block.
+You can see the first time the genres are loaded genres produces an empty array.
+The second time it is populated with data.

+* Filtering of genres
+Not Complete: Due to lack of available time I could not complete this.
+Solution: I would loop through the checked genres in the state and call a function that passes the genre name to sort through the movie list result excluding all movies that do not have that genre associated with it.

+* Filtering of popularity
+Not Complete: Due to lack of available time I could not complete this.
+Solution: I would create an array of popularity's and the highest number would become the slider component MAX value.
+When the user clicks the slider it would call a method which gets the popularity number selected from the slider and stores it in a state.
+Looping through the existing movie data set any movies with popularity higher than the popularity number selected would be removed from the movie set.

+* Hiding the Filters on the movie page.
+Not Complete: Due to circumstances I did not have time to finish this.
+Solution: In the NavBar I would use this.props.location to detect if the user on a detail page and if so hide the components and not render any logic associated with them.

+* API sometimes locks up
+Notes: Sometimes you will get a message when refreshing that the API is slow or to retry.
+This is because you can only have so many requests before TMDB locks down.
+Solution: After the first load I would use localStorage for storing the api calls with a timestamp associated.
+There should be some logic to check on page load to see if the timestamp is less than the one in local storage by 5 minutes this.
+If so use the data from localStorage else make new API requests.

+* CSS / Styling
+Notes: Due to lack of time I have not been able to put css into a LESS or SASS format into individual files and used webpack to compile to CSS.
+Also you may notice components/Poster.jsx has some styling in React.
+Thats just to show it can be done like this as-well.
+I would also like to remove the '../' and './' before path names using REACT or webpack.

+* Loading Screens
+Notes: There is one display message shown when movies are being fetched or there are no movies, genres etc..
+However It would be nice to have an error and loading components to make this better.

+* Languages file
+Notes: A languages object could be created and imported in components then as props to give access to different languages.

+* NavBar file
+Notes: This file is quite bloated just due to lack of time and could be made more manageable by being separated into components such as FilterGenres, FilterPopularity and Search.

+* Poster Component
+Notes: This is used in two places the MovieList and MovieDetail but it carry's the same styling this needs to be changed for MovieDetail.

+* Movie list
+Notes: This could be improved in some media queries I think the text needs resizing.
+You could also load the images as a fly in one by one instead of the overall fadein effect.

 ## Features